MukurtuCMS/mukurtudocs/docs/source/3Cs/creating-categories.md

-# Creating and Editing Categories
+# Create and Edit Categories

 ## To create a new category, navigate to your dashboard.